anubhavmohandas/password_strength_checker/readme.md

 6. **Contributing**: Instructions for contributing to the project.
 7. **License**: Licensing details (this uses the MIT License, but feel free to update it based on your preferences).
 8. **Contact**: A section for users to contact you for questions or suggestions.

-Feel free to modify it to your needs!